-Integrating ESG objectives and strategies into the REIT's business reflects the growing importance these factors play with many of our key stakeholders.
+Integration of ESG objectives and strategies into the REIT's business reflects the growing importance of these factors among many of our key stakeholders.
 Investors recognize the risks associated with changing regulatory requirements, tenants are including sustainability considerations in their leasing decisions, and employees want to work for responsible and socially-focused organizations.
-The REIT is working to improve its long-term environmental performance, and also investing in "human capital" for the implementation and monitoring of all ESG initiatives.
+The REIT is working to improve its long-term environmental performance, and also to invest in "human capital" for the implementation and monitoring of all ESG initiatives.

-The Spanish property Delgado is pursuing LEED Platinum certification that is expected in Q3 2024.
+The Spanish property Delgado is pursuing LEED Platinum certification that is expected to be received in Q3 2024.

-On the German portfolio, offers for a green electricity procurement policy are to be received in 2024, in addition to the implementation of smart water-saving equipment.
+On the German portfolio, the REIT expects offers for a green electricity procurement policy will be received in 2024, in addition to the implementation of smart watersaving equipment.

-Non-GAAP measures.
-A reconciliation of FFO and AFFO to Net Income can be found under the "Non-GAAP Reconciliation (FFO and AFFO)".
+FFO and AFFO are non-GAAP measures.
+See the "Non-GAAP Financial Measures and Other Measures" section for more information on the REIT's Non-GAAP measures.
+A reconciliation of FFO and AFFO to Net Income can be found under the "Non-GAAP Reconciliation (FFO and AFFO)" section.